 Can guinea pigs eat hard pumpkin stems?

-No, the hard stem or ‘handle’ of the pumpkin is too hard for your guinea pig to chew and digest and offers virtually no nutrition.
+Guinea pigs should not eat the hard stem or ‘handle’ of the pumpkin, it’s too hard for your guinea pig to chew and digest and offers virtually no nutrition.

 Can my guinea pig eat cooked pumpkin?

 Guinea pigs can’t eat cooked pumpkin since they can’t properly digest any cooked foods.

 Can guinea pigs have pumpkin pie or filling?

 Guinea pigs can’t have pumpkin pie at all.
 Pumpkin pie filling has eggs, sugar and cream in it and none of these are safe for guinea pigs.